julianbuettner/ext-elasticsearch-operator/README.md

 The operator is currently namespaced.
 Meaning the pod has to be in the same namespace as the target CRDs.
 This also means, one Elasticsearch instance per namespace.
-We well install the operator in the default namespace.
+We will install the operator in the default namespace.

 ```bash